dementive/Godot-SFT/README.md

 # Godot-SFT

-Godot - SFT is a extremely simple testing framework for Godot 4 GDExtension C++ that allows you to easily test your extension code with C++ macros.
+Godot-SFT is a extremely simple testing framework for Godot 4 GDExtension C++ that allows you to easily test your extension code with C++ macros.

 After a lot of searching I couldn't find a single testing framework for C++ that wasn't either a massive pain to get working with gdextension or just way too complicated for no good reason.
 So here is my stupid simple testing "framework" that does everytihng I will ever need it to do in only like 50 lines of code.